jackdbd/webhooks/README.md

 npm run make-dev-vars
 ```

-When developing handlers for [Stripe webhooks](https://stripe.com/docs/webhooks), you will need 2 terminals open to develop this application.
-In all other cases you will need 3 terminals open.
-I use [Tmux](https://github.com/tmux/tmux/wiki) for this.

-The main web page will be available at: http://localhost:8788/

 ### Stripe webhooks

 In the **first terminal**, run this command, which watches all files using [wrangler](https://github.com/cloudflare/workers-sdk) and forwards all Stripe webhook events to `localhost:8788` using the [Stripe CLI](https://github.com/stripe/stripe-cli):